Last Updated on August 17, 2021

 It really helps to transfer these memories from your mind to the paper.
 It’s easier to get your thoughts in order on paper, and writing can also help relieve the sadness you’re feeling.

-2. Look up examples of other eulogies
+2. Look at examples of other eulogies

 There are plenty of resources available online with examples of eulogies.
 There are many famous eulogies as well as those from everyday people, several of which can be found on YouTube.